zjiayao/pyTracer/Readme.md

 - Volume Scattering Modeling;
 - Bidirectional Path Tracing and More Light Transport Algorithm;
 - Direct support to `pbrt` Flavour Input Files and Other UI/UX Improvements;
-- Optimization with `Cython`;
+- Optimization with `C++17`;

-## Known Issues
+The general goals for this stage are:

 - **Speed**.
 PyTracer is currently amazingly slow.
 - **Robustness**.
 Some components are implemented but have not been thoroughly tested yet.
-Please use with caution.

 ## Gallery